Minnesota law defines sex trafficking as:

 Traffickers use a variety of methods to recruit their victims.
-Acts of extreme violence, such as rape, kidnapping, beatings, psychological torture, forced drugs and alcohol, and threats to the victim and/or her family are combined with emotional manipulation, grooming, and the creation of a bond between the victim and her trafficker.
+Acts of extreme violence, such as rape, kidnapping, beatings, psychological torture, forced drug and alcohol consumption, and threats to the victim or their family are combined with emotional manipulation, grooming, and the creation of a bond between victim and trafficker.

 Many people ask, “Why doesn’t she just leave?”
 The greatest myth is that a victim is in control of her situation, when in fact she is under the complete control of the trafficker.